Public-Health-Scotland/GitHub-guidance/README.md

 2. Ensure that **usernames and passwords are never embedded in your code**.
 3. Ensure that **comments within code do not contain any confidential information** such as CHI numbers or other patient identifiable information.
 4. It is fine to embed filepaths in your code, but make sure that these do not include **sensitive folder names** (e.g. customer names).

+## Style Guide
+To ensure consistency of use within the organisation, some guidance on styling while using git and GitHub is outlined below:
+- **Repos names** should be lowercase with hypens, descriptive and unique.
+For example, if you need a repo for _time series_, the repo name should be specific enough to highlight the publication or team name, e.g. `tpp-time-series`.
+- **Commit messages** should be consise and meaningful.
+If you need to raise awareness of something particular, the pull request commentary could be a better place.
+- **Teams** can be used, although consider how broad the team can be to be most effective.
+Instead of creating a team for a publication, does the team or health topic have better coverage?
+- **README files** are automatically rendered on the first page when visiting the repo on GitHub.
+They are the perfect place to provide users an overview of the project and how to get involved, an example is given in the [r-project-structure repo](https://github.com/Public-Health-Scotland/r-project-structure/blob/master/README.md).
+Where possible, README files should be generated for each public repo.
+- **Private and public repos** are available in the PHS organisation.
+We encourage coding in the open with the above [security](#security) guidelines in practice.
+However, if you have the need for a private repo you can use them on GitHub or consider the use of Gitea.